IgorKolodziej/DermNet/README.md

 Additionally, we managed to isolate contaminated clusters of images that should not belong to the dataset.

 ![Contaminated Cluster](images/contaminated_cluster.png)
 An example of a contaminated cluster.
-Does anyone know what that is??"
+Does anyone know what that is?

 ## Final Model
 Despite KMeans showing slightly better metrics, we choose Agglomerative Clustering for the final model due to its robustness, flexibility, and ability to handle clusters of arbitrary shapes, providing a hierarchical clustering tree for better insight into the data structure.